Blog Corner Image

 Scientists Move from Warning into Action

-Scientists from all over the world are signing a groundbreaking new scientific paper to present at COP26 which starts in November 2021 after a year delay due to the pandemic.
-This paper will drive a powerful, unified message and a framework for solutions at next week’s start of COP26.
+Scientists from all over the world are signing a groundbreaking document (the most endorsed scientific paper ever) that will drive a powerful, unified message and a framework for solutions at next week’s start of COP26.
+This consensus in the scientific community is supposed to catalyze action regarding the absolute urgency of acting on climate change.
+Read the paper or its 2-page summary.

 Humanity is in advanced ecological overshoot

-We have kicked the can down the road once again – but we are running out of road.” – Rachel Kyte, Dean of Fletcher
+We have kicked the can down the road once again – but we are running out of road.
+We, in our capacities as scientists, economists, governance and policy specialists, are shifting from warnings to guidance for action before there is no more ‘road.’

-School at Tufts University
+Rachel Kyte, Dean of Fletcher School at Tufts University

-exceeds ecosystems’ capacity to provide them or to absorb our waste.
 Society has failed to meet clearly stated goals of the UN Framework Convention on Climate Change.
 Civilization faces an epochal crossroads, but with potentially much better, wiser outcomes if we act now.
 What are the concrete and transformative actions by which we can turn away from the abyss?
+The science is clear and irrefutable; humanity is in an advanced ecological overshoot.
+Our overexploitation of resources exceeds ecosystems’ capacity to provide them or absorb our waste.

 #science#leaders#power#opportunity#film#help#solutions#climateemergency#planetaryovershoot#biodiversitycrisis#futureleadership#futurecivilizationScientists Warning Europe🌱 Will SaundersEDMUND GEMMELL